gowseshaik/homelab/docs/mailhog/Steps to deploy MailHog with Ingress.md

 ```bash
 kubectl apply -f mailhog-ingress.yaml
 ```

----

 ### ✅ Step 5: Add local DNS for `mailhog.local`
 Edit `/etc/hosts`:
 ```
 127.0.0.1 mailhog.local
 ```

----

 ### ✅ Step 6: Access MailHog
 Open in browser:
 `http://mailhog.local` → Web UI
 SMTP will be available at `mailhog.local:1025` (for apps)

----

-Let me know if you want the same with TLS (HTTPS) using Traefik + cert-manager.